-Semester-II Session 2019-20 ALGEBRA-II Course Code: MMSL-2333
+Master of Science (Mathematics) Semester-II Session: 2020-21 Course Title: Algebra-II Course Code : MMSL-2333

+Course Outcomes

-- CO 1: State definitions of important classes of rings associated with factorization: Unique Factorization Domain, Principal Ideal Domain, and Euclidean Domains.
+CO 1: State definitions of important classes of rings associated with factorization: Unique Factorization Domain, Principal Ideal Domain, and Euclidean Domains.
 Show that a given ring falls into one of these classes (or not).
-Relate these classes of rings to each other. - CO 2: Explain the notion of an extension of a field. - CO 3: State the definitions of algebraic extension, finite extension, simple extension, separable extensions, splitting field and Galois extension.
-Identify in specific examples whether an extension satisfies one of these properties. - CO 4: Describe the structure of finite fields. - CO 5: Do computations in specific examples of finite fields. - CO 6: Relate the concept of solvability by radicals to Galois groups. - CO 7: State the definition of constructible point, line and number.
-Relate constructability to field extension degrees. - CO 8: Check if a given set is a module or not.
+Relate these classes of rings to each other.

+CO 2: Explain the notion of an extension of a field.

+CO 3: State the definitions of algebraic extension, finite extension, simple extension, separable extensions, splitting field and Galois extension.
+Identify in specific examples whether an extension satisfies one of these properties.

+CO 4: Describe the structure of finite fields.

+CO 5: Do computations in specific examples of finite fields.

+CO 6: Relate the concept of solvability by radicals to Galois groups.

+CO 7: State the definition of constructible point, line and number.
+Relate constructability to field extension degrees.

+CO 8: Check if a given set is a module or not.
 State the definitions of a sub module and quotient module.
 Compute with quotient module.
-State the definitions of module homomorphism's, Isomorphism theorems for modules and apply them where appropriate to analyze structure of modules. - CO 9: Define free module, generating set, cyclic module.
+State the definitions of module homomorphism's, Isomorphism theorems for modules and apply them where appropriate to analyze structure of modules.

-Semester-II Session 2019-20 ALGEBRA-II Course Code: MMSL-2333
+CO 9: Define free module, generating set, cyclic module.

+Master of Science (Mathematics) Semester-II Session- 2020-21 Course Title: Algebra-II Course Code : MMSL-2333

-Eight questions of equal marks (16 marks each) are to be set, two in each of the four Sections (A-D).
+Eight questions of equal marks (16 marks each) are to be set, two in each of the four Sections

+(A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any Section
+The fifth question may be attempted from any Section.